bbc/cnn-fractional-motion-compensation/README.md

 An array of filter coefficients will be stored in the results directory, as defined in the model configuration file.
 Copy the array to ```VVCSoftware_VTM/source/Lib/CommonLib/InterpolationFilter.cpp``` in the patched VTM 6.0 codec and run the encoder with the same command arguments as specified in [Pre-trained models](#pre-trained-models).
+An anchor needs to be generated with the same command arguments and encoding restrictions.

 [filter-extraction]: readme-resources/filter-extraction.png